 Caricature of Alexander Pope by John Dennis (1729)

 President of Ugly Club of Piobicco, Italy (2003)

-For more about this lineage, read “The Ugly Face Club: A Case Study in the Tangled Politics and Aesthetics of Deformity,” by the Author, the first chapter in the forthcoming anthology, Ugliness: The Non-Beautiful in Art and Theory (I.B.
+For more about this lineage, read “The Ugly Face Club: A Case Study in the Tangled Politics and Aesthetics of Deformity,” by the Author, in Ugliness: The Non-Beautiful in Art and Theory (I.B.
 Tauris).